My Quiet Kitchen

 Ingredients

-• Plain vegan yogurt - I've tested the recipe with both cashew yogurt and soy yogurt.
+• plain vegan yogurt (store-bought or homemade) - I've tested the recipe with both cashew yogurt and soy yogurt.
 I prefer homemade vegan yogurt simply because it's creamier, without the gums and other thickeners found in commercial yogurts.
-But if you're not comfortable making your own yogurt yet, go with a plain, unsweetened store-bought yogurt like Forager's Cashew-gurt or Kite Hill almond yogurt.
+I have 3 yogurt recipes you can try:

-• Garlic powder - or you can cook 2 cloves of fresh garlic with the potatoes
+• garlic powder - or 2 cloves of garlic.

-peeled and cut Yukon gold potatoes in an Instant Pot insert.
+Peeled and cut Yukon gold potatoes in a pot.

 How To Cook Potatoes for Mashing